 Site of Britannia Foundry, Porthmadog

-The office building opposite the town end of the Cob stands on the site of the Britannia Foundry, which built railway wagons and other equipment.
+At the town end of the Cob is the site of the Britannia Foundry, which built railway wagons and other equipment.
+An office building occupied the site until January 2021, when it was demolished to make way for a hotel.

 The foundry opened c.1851, mainly to supply machinery to the area’s rapidly growing slate quarries.
 Having established its reputation locally, it received many orders in the 20th century from further afield.
 It built winding drums (for the cables which hauled the wagons up inclines) for quarries near Mold, Llangollen and Corwen.
 It supplied narrow-gauge turntables to quarries in Dorset and County Cork, and even wrenches to Australia.